Bill & Ted Face the Music's director and writers on we need these 'delusional optimists' now more than ever

-Keanu Reeves and Alex Winter return to mess with time and space again in the upcoming movie Bill & Ted Face the Music, out Aug.
+Keanu Reeves and Alex Winter are back to mess with time and space again in the Bill & Ted Face the Music, out Aug.
 28, after taking a few decades off from playing the lovable San Dimas slackers who become earnest rock gods out to save the world.

 Original Bill and Ted screenwriters Ed Solomon and Chris Matheson returned to write the new adventure, and Galaxy Quest director Dean Parisot came on board to make their script come alive on the big (and small) screen.